valmikroy/tech_notes/sar.md

 - `connect()` has to be called on the socket for it to know incoming ICMP error messages for sent UDP packets.

 - Traceroute got implemented based on ICMP message `TIme Exceeded` which gets generated when TTL count gets exhausted.

+- Slowness in ICMP response is something related to softirq.

 ### IP